KULeuven-Diepenbeek/appdev-course/content/android/views.md

 3. Create a separate menu XML file where all menu items, icons, and titles reside.
 4. Update the activity code to glue it all together.

+The navigation drawer component is part of the external `androidx.navigation` libraries we also used in the [fragment navigation chapter](/android/fragments/#why-use-fragments-easing-navigation): see [setting up your environment](https://developer.android.com/guide/navigation/navigation-getting-started) in the Android Developers Guide.

 #### Layouting

 The `NavigationView` refers to both the menu and the layout XML: